CKraiss18/RoFormer_Presentation_Drafting/README.md

 - Slow dims: $50 \times 0.01 = 0.5$ rad (29°) → significant misalignment
 - Fast dims: $50 \times 0.0001 = 0.005$ rad (0.3°) → still aligned

 This demonstrates **why RoPE uses multiple frequencies**: slow θ₁ captures position separation, fast θ₂ maintains local context.
-The model learns which frequency to weight for different patterns through W_q and W_k.
+The model learns which frequency to weight for different patterns through $$W_q$$ and $$W_k$$.

+- "For this linguistic pattern, listen to slow-rotating pairs"
+- "For that linguistic pattern, listen to fast-rotating pairs"

 ### The Key Property: Only Relative Distance Matters